 “Gosh, are you going to Disney in America again with the kids in this short May break?
 What a wonderful thing.
-Were you not just been to Cape Town, Kyoto and Tulum?
+Had you not just been to Cape Town, Kyoto and Tulum?
 No, but nice for you to say!
 You work hard for it too”.
 I sigh a moment and pick up my phone.
 “Honey.
 I’m going to book something for the May break now.
-It doesn’t matter where, as long as it’s tropical, and something nice.
+It doesn’t matter where, as long as it’s tropical, and somewhere nice.
 Agree?”

 Seven tips for saving money

 Even with my very average income, living in a more expensive area of the country, I managed to save 10,000 euros within 12 months.
 I did this by changing my lifestyle extremely and living under my current lifestyle.
 It was not easy and required a lot of hard work and sacrifices.
 And if I can, then you can too.
 I’ve provided a solution that will allow you to do the same.

 1. Become financially independent

 - Super cliché but most of the time the clichés are true.
 Your own job, your own income, your own worries.

 - How much do you really want this?
 To save in 12 months you seriously have to go for it.
 It is not about a sprint, but about a marathon.
 No one else is going to do this for you, it requires sacrifice, it is difficult and you need a degree of perseverance.
 The right mindset is everything.